 Rabbi Yosef Greenwald serves as Rav of Khal Dexter Park, a young and vibrant community in Chestnut Ridge in the Monsey area.
 He sits as a dayan at a number of batei din, and previously served as a dayan for many years in Yerushalayim and Givaat Zeev.
 Rabbi Greenwald is a popular lecturer whose shiurim are known for their clarity, depth and inspirational impact.

-Reiss Chaver Beth DinRabbi Reiss is the Av Beth Din of the Chicago Rabbinical Council, a Rosh Yeshiva at RIETS, and Chaver Beth Din at the Beth Din of America.
-A Yadin Yadin musmach of RIETS and an attorney who was an associate for six years at the international law firm of Cleary, Gottlieb, Steen & Hamilton, Rabbi Reiss is a graduate of Yale Law School, where he served as senior editor of the Yale Law Journal.
-He was previously the Max and Marion Grill Dean of RIETS, and before that he served as Director of the Beth Din of America.
+Rabbi Yona Reiss is the Sgan Av Beth Din of the Beth Din of America, and Av Beth Din of the Chicago Rabbinical Council.
+He also serves as a Rosh Yeshiva at the Rabbi Isaac Elchanan Theological Seminary of Yeshiva University.
+Rabbi Reiss is a graduate of Yale Law School, where he served as senior editor of the Yale Law Journal, and worked as an associate for six years at the international law firm of Cleary, Gottlieb, Steen & Hamilton.
+He was previously the Max and Marion Grill Dean of RIETS, and prior to that he served as Director of the Beth Din of America.
 Rabbi Reiss is a member of the editorial board of Tradition, and has published articles in the Wall Street Journal and the New York Law Journal.